Files

 7. View GeoPackage Results in FME Data Inspector

-Open FME Data Inspector and read the GeoPackage back in with all of the tables.
-The data should look similar to when we inspected the GML data at the beginning of this exercise.
+Open FME Data Inspector and read the GeoPackage back in, including all tables.
+The data should look similar to what we saw when we inspected the GML data at the beginning of this exercise.
 You should now see geometries for all the feature types.

 Map tiles by Stamen Design, under CC-BY-3.0.
 Data by OpenStreetMap, under CC-BY-SA.